 She has a javelinlike vitality, a born dancer’s eloquence in movement, a fierce female shrewdness and a special sweet-sourness.
 With these faculties, plus a stone-crushing self-confidence and a trombone voice, she manages to get across the toughest girl a piously regenerate Hollywood has dreamed of in a long while.

-The face was so dazzling, the voice so unique, that the grace of Bacall’s movement isn’t mentioned enough.
+The face was so dazzling, the voice so unique, that it seems to the Siren that the grace of Bacall’s movement isn’t mentioned enough.
 Lordy, the way she walked!
 Like watching mercury drops glide over the floor.
 There’s no sway or wiggle to it, Bacall had no need to flash her sexiness.
 She moved quickly, purposefully, but all of a piece, like the cat she was so often compared to.
 Cats’ extra vertebrae give them incredible flexibility and grace, which is why so many acting students do exercises that imitate feline movements.
 Or, they could just watch Bacall.

 Bacall had three children — son Stephen in 1949 and daughter Leslie in 1952 with Bogart, and son Sam with Jason Robards in 1961 — and was widowed at a young age.
 It’s obvious that she had a demanding personal life, and a strong sense of responsibility that went beyond her career.
 But speaking as a cinephile, the Siren can’t deny that she feels a bit of frustration when she surveys Bacall’s filmography.
 Such a brilliant start, with not just To Have and Have Not, but also the other films she made with Bogart: Dark Passage, The Big Sleep (the Siren’s favorite), Key Largo (a close second).
 And then, long periods of inactivity, in between films where her unique qualities seldom seem to be front and center where they belong.
 So often, as in the battily wonderful The Cobweb, her assurance and grace are lifting up a milquetoast character.
 It’s a huge help to the film, but Bacall's abilities deserved more.